 With an estimated $369 billion in tax credits and financing for clean energy strategies, the Inflation Reduction Act (IRA) is the single largest U.S. investment in climate action.
-This funding makes pursuing clean energy solutions easier and more affordable than ever, putting our country on a path to reduce its emissions 40% by 2030.
+This funding makes pursuing clean energy solutions easier and more affordable than ever, putting our country on a path to reduce its emissions 50% by 2030.

 The Dane County Office of Energy & Climate Change is sharing resources about the IRA to encourage everyone in Dane County to take advantage of these unprecedented opportunities to go green.

-The Federal Government has set a goal that 40 percent of the overall benefits of certain Federal investments will flow to disadvantaged communities that were historically underserved and/or are disproportionately impacted by climate change.
+The Federal Government has set a goal that 40% of the overall benefits of certain Federal investments (including the IRA) will flow to disadvantaged communities that were historically underserved and/or are disproportionately impacted by climate change.

 To meet this goal, many Federal program guidelines are being rewritten to ensure disadvantaged communities are positioned to receive at least 40% of available funding.

 This means that 40% of the available grants and spending within the IRA are focused on underserved communities.

 UW Extension has a series of webinars outlining the federal funding available to spur America's transition to a clean energy economy.
 This series covers funding from both the Bipartian Infrastructure Law as well as the Inflation Reduction Act.

 On this episode of The Dane County Podcast, County Executive Joe Parisi sits down with Kathy Kuntz, Director of the Dane County Office of Energy and Climate Change, and Heather Allen, Policy Advisor at RENEW Wisconsin, to celebrate Earth Month.
 Together, they discuss Dane County government achieving 100% renewable energy status at county facilities—the first county in Wisconsin and only the fourth county in the nation to do so.
 They also share how everyone can go green and save money under the Inflation Reduction Act.